kidney disease, or PKD, is a genetic disease which causes cysts to develop

 Ultrasound is a

-reasonably accurate method of diagnosis if it is undertaken by somebody skilled
+reasonably accurate method of diagnosis if it is undertaken by a person

-in sonography, and ideally with experience of PKD kidneys.
-Repeated scans
+skilled in sonography, and ideally with experience of PKD kidneys.

-may need to be taken if the cat is very young as the cysts may not be
+Repeated scans may need to be taken if the cat is very young as the cysts

-visible at that time: it is often hard to detect PKD in cats less than
+may not be visible at that time: it is often hard to detect PKD in cats

 If you have a